Learning Optimal Predictive Checklists: Concluding Remarks

 \section{Concluding Remarks}

 In this work, we presented a machine learning method to learn predictive checklists from data by solving an integer program.
-Our method illustrates a promising approach to fit models to obey constraints related to qualities like safety~\citep{amodei2016concrete} and fairness~\citep{barocas2017fairness,caton2020fairness}.
-Using our approach, practitioners can potentially co-design checklists alongside clinicians -- by encoding requirements into the model and reporting their effects on predictive performance~\citep{christodoulou2019systematic,hong2020human}.
+Our method illustrates a promising approach to build models that obey constraints on qualities like safety~\citep{amodei2016concrete} and fairness~\citep{barocas2017fairness,caton2020fairness}.
+Using our approach, practitioners can potentially co-design checklists alongside clinicians -- by encoding their exact requirements into the optimization problem and evaluating their effects on predictive performance~\citep{christodoulou2019systematic,hong2020human}.

+We caution against the use of items in a checklist as causal factors of outcomes (i.e., questions in the short-form PCL are not ``drivers'' of PTSD), and against the use of our method solely due to its interpretability.
+Recent work has argued against the use of models simply because they are ``interpretable"~\cite{doshi2017towards} and highlights the importance of validating claims on interpretability through user studies~\citep{lage2019human,poursabzi2021manipulating}.

-We emphasize that effective adoption of the checklist models we create does not end at deployment.
+We emphasize that effective deployment of the checklist models we create does not end at adoption.
 The proper integration of our models in a clinical setting will require careful negotiation at the personal and institutional level, and should be considered in the context of care delivery~\cite{elish2018stakes, shah2019artificial, sendak2020path} and clinical workflows~\cite{paulson2020we, dummett2016incorporating}.

-We caution against the use of items in a checklist as causal factors for outcomes (i.e., questions in the short-form PCL are not ``drivers'' of PTSD), and against the use of our method solely due to its interpretability.
-Recent work has argued against the use of models simply because they are ``interpretable"~\cite{lipton2018mythos,doshi2017towards} and highlights the importance of validating claims surrounding interpretability by user studies~\citep{lage2019human,poursabzi2021manipulating}.
-Interesting directions for future work include: learning checklists for risk prediction \cite{ustun2019learning}; optimizing the order of items to minimize response time; and studying interventions that further improve predictive performance in settings where checklists fail to perform well.

-\begin{ack} We acknowledge a Wellcome Trust Data for Science and Health (222914/Z/21/Z) and NSERC (PDF-516984) grant.
+\begin{ack} This material is based upon work supported by the National Science Foundation under Grant No. 2040880.
+We acknowledge a Wellcome Trust Data for Science and Health (222914/Z/21/Z) and NSERC (PDF-516984) grant.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
 Dr. Marzyeh Ghassemi is funded in part by Microsoft Research, and a Canadian CIFAR AI Chair held at the Vector Institute.
 We would like to thank Taylor Killian, Bret Nestor, Aparna Balagopalan, and four anonymous reviewers for their valuable feedback. \end{ack}